the raptor paradise

 Occupying the entire northern part of the province of Seville, is located the Sierra Norte de Sevilla.
 It is part of a much larger mountain range, Sierra Morena, which crosses virtually all of Andalusia from Jaén to Huelva, and separates the Guadalquivir Valley from the Meseta.

 The main use of the land is extensive livestock and hunting grounds, so the landscape remains mostly wild and unaltered.

 These are smooth rounded hills, mostly occupied by open forest, mediterranean scrubland and large reservoirs.

-This is one of the few places where the three biggest spanish eagles can be observed in close proximity: Spanish Imperial Eagle, Golden Eagle and Bonelli’s Eagle.
+This is undoubtedly one of the best places all over Andalusia to observe birds of prey.
+In a single day, you can observe the 5 Iberian eagles: Spanish Imperial Eagle, Golden Eagle, Bonelli’s Eagle, Booted and Short-toed Snake Eagle.
 The list of raptors can be completed, among others, with the Eurasian Black Vulture and Griffon Vulture and not all days with the Black-shouldered Kite and Egyptian Vulture.

 Eurasian Griffon Vulture